webignition/bas-spec/docs/tutorial.rst

 Repeated references to page elements will get sorted out when we see how :doc:`page models can define page properties </tutorial-page-model>` and how to refer to these within your tests.

-We will see how through the use of parameterised tests we can create tests with 'blanks' and replace those blanks later with specific values.
+We will see how through the use of :doc:`parameterised tests </tutorial-parameterised-tests>` we can create tests with 'blanks' and replace those blanks later with specific values.

-We will finish by learning how to use data providers to separate what is being tested from the data with which it is being tested.
+We will finish by learning how to :doc:`use data providers </tutorial-data-providers>` to separate what is being tested from the data with which it is being tested.